-CCTV New Year's Gala includes many different types of performances such as singing, dancing, stand-up skit, sketch, magic, acrobatics, and Chinese opera.
+CCTV New Year's Gala includes many different types of performances such as singing, dancing, stand-up skit, sketching, magic, acrobatics, and Chinese opera.
 Audiences can vote on their favorite performance via mobile phone.
 The results of the vote are revealed 15 days later during CCTV's Lantern Festival Gala.

-The stand-up skit, also known as comic dialogue, typically performed as a dialogue between two comedians.
+The stand-up skit, also known as comic dialogue, is typically performed as a dialogue between two comedians.
 The leading actor is called Dougen (逗哏dòu gén) and the supporting actor is called Penggen (捧哏 pěng gén).
 Guo Degang, Yue yunpeng, and Jiang Kun are famous stand-up comedians in China.